Hannah-goodridge/eventseats/docs/deployment/self-hosted.md

 # Self-Hosted Deployment

-Deploy your Show Bookings System on your own server or VPS.
+Deploy EventSeats software on your own server or VPS.

 ## Prerequisites